-Example 3-6 highlights some of the attributes of a productive test bench, such as:
+The test bench example highlights some of the attributes of a productive test bench, such as:

-- The top-level function for synthesis (hier_func) is executed for multiple transactions, as defined by macro NUM_TRANS (specified in the header file Example 3-5).
+- The top-level function for synthesis (hier_func) is executed for multiple transactions, as defined by macro NUM_TRANS.
 This execution allows many different data values to be applied and verified.
 The test bench is only as good as the variety of tests it performs. - The function outputs are compared against known good values.
 The known good values are read from a file in this example, but can also be computed as part of the test bench. - The return value of main() function is set to: - Zero: Results are correct. - Non-zero value: Results are incorrect.

 Note: The test bench can return any non-zero value.
 A complex test bench can return different values depending on the type of difference or failure.
-If the test bench returns a non-zero value after C simulation or C/RTL co-simulation, Vivado HLS reports an error and simulation fails.
+If the test bench returns a non-zero value after C simulation or C/RTL co-simulation, Vivado[®] HLS reports an error and simulation fails.